Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

 \subsubsection{Effect of tendon vibration on motion illusion at rest}

-Unlike the previous report (e.g. \cite{inglis1990effect, sittig1987contribution}), the results of the direction of motion illusion in the first part of the experiment were inconsistent between the participants, and the inner and outer tendon vibration did not always have the opposite effect.
-We considered that this difference was because our experiment setup had no restriction on user movement, unlike in most existing studies.
-Because of the freedom of the movement, some participants experienced motion illusion in the direction of lengthening the muscle, whereas others experienced TVR inducing the motion in the direction of straining the muscle.
-Furthermore, the tendon vibration illusion can be said to be strongly biased because of top-down effects such as knowledge and expectations \cite{taylor2017muscle, thyrion2009perceptual}; therefore, the motion illusion varies in a practical setup where users can freely move their body.
-Nonetheless, a correlation was found between the amount of motion illusion caused by inner and outer tendon vibration, suggesting that at least consistent individual differences exists in the illusion of motion to tendon vibration.
+Unlike previous studies (e.g. \cite{inglis1990effect, sittig1987contribution}), the results of the direction of motion illusion in the first part of the experiment were inconsistent between the participants, and the inner and outer tendon vibration did not always have the opposite effect.
+Multiple reasons can be considered for the results as reviewed in Section \ref{LR:TV} such as some activity in neighboring or antagonistic muscles, individual differences in anatomy, and cognitive factors.
+Controlling all of these factors may not be practical with a simple set up such as using a band-type device.
+Moreover, because we used the band-type device like some previous studies (e.g., \cite{le2020influence, ushiyama2022increasing}, the vibration induced by one side might more likely affect the other side.
+Additionally, we considered that the experiment setup having no restriction on user movement unlike in most existing studies would increase the difficulty of controlling the effect.
+Because of the freedom of the movement, some participants might experience motion illusion in the direction of lengthening the muscle, whereas others might experience TVR inducing the motion in the direction of straining the muscle.
+Furthermore, the tendon vibration illusion can be said to be strongly biased because of top-down effects such as knowledge and expectations \cite{taylor2017muscle, thyrion2009perceptual}; therefore, the motion illusion may more likely vary in a practical setup where users can freely move their body or while they are exerting larger forces than those required to hold the lightweight controllers used in this study.
+Nonetheless, a correlation was found between the amount of motion illusion caused by inner and outer tendon vibration, suggesting that at least consistent individual differences exist in the illusion of motion to tendon vibration.
+Taking the discussions into account, it was suggested that the use of tendon vibration as noise on somatosensory information might be more practical for motion illusion than precisely controlling the effect, with the current simple setup.